-- Tortillas: Use any tortillas you like.
+- Tortillas: Use any tortillas you like–homemade flour tortillas, corn tortillas, or gluten-free tortillas.
 Authentic chicken enchiladas call for corn tortillas, but they fall apart easily when rolled and my family does not care for the taste as much as flour tortillas.
-I have made these many times with gluten free tortillas with success.
+I have made these many times with gluten-free tortillas with success.

 How to Make Chicken Enchiladas

 Like I said the beauty of this recipe is that it is EASY!